- Benefits of Licensing your Dog

 City of Richmond Bylaw 7138 states all dog owners who reside in Richmond are required to purchase a licence and register their dog(s) over the age of eight weeks.

-There is a maximum of three dogs per single-family dwelling and two dogs per multiple-family dwelling unit.
+There is a maximum of three dogs allowed per single-family dwelling and two dogs per multiple-family dwelling unit.

 To license your new dog, you can download and complete the licence application form here: 2015 Dog Licence Application Form

 Things to Remember